Brazilian Law of Inclusion for Persons with Disabilities (Law No. 13,146/2015)

 2. Education

-- Discrimination in education is prohibited.
+- Any form of discrimination or exclusion in education is prohibited.

 3. Employment